-Before that, I went to a top tier business school and specialized in the business of entertainment.
-I devoured any class with “numbers” or “entertainment” in the description.
-I graduated at the top of my class.
-(Not near the top; the very top.)
-I also won several other awards.
+I’m a U.S. Army veteran and a graduate of top tier business school.
+At B-School, I took any class with “numbers” or “entertainment” in the description.
+And I graduated at the top of my class—not near the top, the very top—and won several awards.

 While at business school, I started working at a number of entertainment companies—some of the biggest and most well-known in Hollywood—starting as an intern then working my way up.
 These companies have run the gamut, from giant studio conglomerates to a major streamer to independent production companies in both television and film.

 I’ve held roles ranging from “strategic planning” to “business development”.
 What does that actually mean?
 It means I analyzed data, finessed power points, built excel models, and wrote strategy documents, along with sending plenty of emails and attending tons of meetings.
 And, hopefully, I helped senior executives make the right decisions.
 (Sometimes yes; sometimes no.)

 Along the way, I developed a love of writing.
 Under my real name, I’ve been published in professional journals, The Washington Post, and The New York Times.

 Working at a streamer, I felt that there was a gap in the media coverage of the business of entertainment, emphasis on “business”.
 That gap grew over time, as many of the major trade publications focused more on the gossipy side of the industry (who got cast in what; what executive said what about whom) and less on the business of the entertainment business.